wikical/grical/db_migration/README.rst

 ``grical_user``.
 Create also a role with the username used for the legacy db owner, let's call her ``grical``.

 Create a blank database.
-Let's suppose the database is called ``grical_db``, we will first set the owner to ``grical`` to import data.
+Let's assume the database is called ``grical_db``, we will first set the owner to ``grical`` to import data.
 As root: